 Identify Property Issues Early

-You will see a large portion of the property’s inspection to find at least a few issues that need to be addressed, considering how much I invested in the property investment earlier.
+You will see a large portion of the property’s inspection to find at least a few issues that need to be addressed.

 Be Prepared for Repair Costs

-It will cost money to fix any of these issues so be prepared for them and you can ask the seller to reduce the sale price by the amount it will take to fix some of the seller issues as they would rather face it and potentially walk you out of the deal.
+It will cost money to fix any of these issues so be prepared for them and you can ask the seller to reduce the sale price by the amount it will take to fix some of the seller issues.

 Know When to Walk Away